seahorn/crab/README.md

 # Usage #

-The tests directory contains some examples of how to build muAZ Control Flow Graphs and how to compute invariants using different abstract domains.
+The tests directory contains some examples of how to build CFGs and how to compute invariants using different abstract domains.

 `
 build/tests/prog-1